What is iron like?

 Strictly speaking, steel is just another type of iron alloy, but it

-lower carbon content than cast and wrought iron and other
+has a much lower carbon content than cast iron and roughly the

 were a metal in its own right—a kind of sleeker, more modern "son